2014 FIA WTCC Race of Argentina: Race Two

 Huff got away from pole into the lead, Mehdi Bennani jumped up to second place while Valente dropped to fifth and got a light tap from Tarquini at the start.
 Muller ran wide on the first lap allowing Michelisz and López to get alongside and pass him, dropping him down to ninth.
 On the second lap López was on the tail of Tom Chilton for fifth place as Chilton was trying to pass Valente.
 The Campos Racing Chevrolet delayed López's attempt to pass Chilton.
-On lap five Bennani started to drop down the order as Tarquini, Monteiro and Chilton passed him followed closely by Muller and López who had finally passed Chilton.
-On lap six López moved up into third with the benefit of good straight line speed on the back straight.
-Muller was now engaged in a close battle with Chilton who was holding on to fifth place despite Muller nearly completing the moves on the a number of occasions.
-Morbidelli was issued with a drive–through penalty on lap six for an earlier collision with Thompson which sent the Lada driver into a half spin.
-López was now in second place and closing in on Huff who had led from the start.
-Muller had passed Chilton by lap eight and Loeb was next to try to get by the ROAL Motorsport Chevrolet.
-The two collided sending Chilton off onto the grass at turn 11; Chilton pulled off the circuit on lap ten and retired.
-On lap nine López took the lead from Huff at the end of the back straight with superior straight line speed and claimed his second win of the day.
+On lap five, Bennani began to fall down the order as Gabriele Tarquini, Tiago Monteiro, and Tom Chilton passed him, followed closely by Yvan Muller and José María López, who soon overtook Chilton as well.
+On lap six, López moved into third place, benefiting from strong straight-line speed on the back straight.

+Muller then engaged in a close battle with Chilton, who held onto fifth despite several overtaking attempts.
+Meanwhile, Gianni Morbidelli was given a drive-through penalty on lap six for an earlier collision with James Thompson, which had caused the Lada driver to spin.
+López soon advanced to second place and began closing in on Rob Huff, who had led from the start.

+By lap eight, Muller had overtaken Chilton, and Sébastien Loeb then attempted to pass the ROAL Motorsport Chevrolet Cruze.
+The two made contact, sending Chilton off the track at turn 11; he retired on lap ten.
+On lap nine, López took the lead from Huff at the end of the back straight thanks to his superior speed, ultimately securing his second victory of the day.
 Huff was second to take Lada's first podium finish in the World Touring Car Championship ahead of Muller in third and Franz Engstler was the victor in the TC2 class once again.

 After the race, Borković was excluded from the results when his car was found to be underweight in parc fermé.
 Echevarría was dropped one place for a controversial overtake on John Filippi.